 The two-seater passenger cabin with Giegel and Luchian inside reached a top speed of 107 mph (172 km / h).
 The video shows both Virgin Hyperloop test passengers smiling as the cabin travels down the runway.

 The Virgin Hyperloop test cabin was much slower than the final speed of 760 mph (approximately 1.223 km / h) which is the goal of this technology.
 Virgin Hyperloop said the test "serves to show that passengers can travel safely in a Hyperloop vehicle."
 Previous tests without passengers achieved a higher speed: 240 mph (386 km / h).

 When we started in a garage over six years ago, the goal was simple: to transform the way people move.
 Today, we have taken a giant leap towards that final dream, not just for me, but for all of us who are looking towards such an ambitious goal.Josh Giegel, Virgin Hyperloop Chief Technology Officer

-Luchian, for her part, says the Virgin Hyperloop test “is about more than just technology.
-It's about the passenger experience, which ties everything together.
+Luchian, for her part, states that the Virgin Hyperloop test “is about more than just technology.
+You are about the passenger experience, which ties everything together.
 What better way to plan the future than to experience it firsthand? "

 The next steps after the Virgin Hyperloop test

 The two-seat test cabin has been designed with safety in mind and, following the successful test, the team will now focus its attention on incorporating many of its features.
 The goal is to integrate these solutions into the 28-seat "pod" envisaged for commercial racing.
 For Virgin, they could start by 2030, subject to overcoming any technical challenges (many straight stretches and wide curves are needed) and regulatory obstacles (permits to pass on all these terrains could be a nightmare).